Kozphy/go_learn/basic_go/reflection/law_reflect.md

 **If we want to modify x by reflection**, we must **give the reflection library** a **pointer** to the value we want to modify.

-The reflection object p isn't settable, but it's not p we want to set, it's *p.
+The reflection object `p` isn't settable, but it's not `p` we want to set, it's `*p`.

-To get to what p points to, we call the "Elem" method of Value, which indirects through the pointer, and save the result in a reflection Value called v.
+To get to what `p` points to, we call the **"Elem" method of Value, which indirects through the pointer**, and save the result in a reflection Value called v.

 Keep in mind that **reflection Values need the address of something in order to modify what they represent**.